cloudamqp/lavinmq/README.md

 If you bind a queue with the argument `x-tail=3` messages 7, 8 and 9 will be routed to your queue.

-If you bind a queue with the argument `x-tail=-3` messages 3, 4, 5, 6, 7, 8 and 9 will be routed to your queue.
+If you bind a queue with the argument `x-tail=-3` you would get all the messages except the first 3 messages.
+So looking at the example above you would get messages 3, 4, 5, 6, 7, 8 and 9 routed to your queue.

 ##### 3. x-from